human-conditions/yodrew.github.io-original/_posts/2022-08-17-individualism.md

 published: true
 ---

 An individualist politics is not enough to secure freedom.
 An individualist form of government is necessary to apply the politics.
-And an individualist party is necessary to institute such a government.
+An individualist party is necessary to institute such a government.

-Individualism has relied on centralized states and traditional parties.
+Individualism has relied on the centralized state and traditional parties.
 But they are inherently collectivist.
-Centralized states involve delegation of power, representation, voting, secret societies, and arcane rules and laws.
-Traditional parties are intellectually impure and bent toward centralized states.
-Together, they chew up individualist philosophy and spit it out as collectivist tyranny.
+The centralized state involve delegation of power, representation, voting, secret societies, and arcane rules and laws.
+Traditional parties are intellectually impure.
+Their centralization and hierarchy mirror the states they are oriented toward.
+Together, state and parties chew up the individualist vision and spit it out as collectivist tyranny.

 _Form, not content, determines results_.
 "The medium is the message" (McCluhan).
+"We shape our buildings, and afterwards our buildings shape us" (Churchill).
 The means are the end.
-"We shape our buildings, and afterwards our buildings shape us" (Churchill).

-Ironically, the solution is the distributed organization of collectivist activism.
+Ironically, the solution is the distributed organization of collectivist party activism.
 Distribution suits rebelliousness and individual initiative.
 It reflects the legal equality that underdogs yearn for.

 But collectivism's function is despotism.
-This has to be hidden.
+This is evil.
+It has to be hidden.
 Once power is attained, distribution is discarded for centralization.
-Hierarchy is fortified and crushes all rebellion.
+Hierarchy is fortified.
+All rebellion is crushed.

 Individualism's function is liberation.
 This is righteous.
-It never has to changed its character.
-The distributed organization of an individualist party could persist naturally in an individualist form of government.
+This is its appeal.
+It must not change its character.
+Its party's distributedness remains in the natural, permanent form of individualist government.

 ~~